The thought of free land puts most people in a state of disbelief.

 You can fill out the free lot application and requirements by visiting the Marne, Iowa website here.

-12. Move to Plainville, Kansas
+12. Free Land in Plainville, Kansas

 Kansas certainly knows how to draw people to their state.
 This city in the Midwestern state only has 2,000 people.